Community of practice: History

 Since the publication of "Situated Learning: Legitimate Peripheral Participation", communities of practice have been the focus of attention, first as a theory of learning and later as part of the field of knowledge management.
 Andrew Cox offers a more critical view of the different ways in which the term communities of practice can be interpreted.

 Early years

-To understand how learning occurs outside the classroom, Lave and Wenger studied how newcomers or novices become established community members within an apprenticeship.
-Lave and Wenger first used the term communities of practice to describe learning through practice and participation, which they described as situated learning.

 The process by which a community member becomes part of a community occurs through legitimate peripheral participation.
 Legitimation and participation define ways of belonging to a community, whereas peripherality and participation are concerned with location and identity in the social world.

 Lave and Wenger's research examined how a community and its members learn within apprenticeships.
 When newcomers join an established community, they initially observe and perform simple tasks in basic roles while they learn community norms and practices.
 For example, an apprentice electrician might watch and learn through observation before doing any electrical work, but would eventually take on more complicated electrical tasks.
 Lave and Wenger described this socialization process as legitimate peripheral participation.
 Lave and Wenger referred to a "community of practice" as a group that shares a common interest and desire to learn from and contribute to the community.